hei-school/my-wallet-NiceGuyMe/README.md

 4. **View Transactions:** Users can view a history of their transactions, including both income and expense entries.

 5. **Exit:** Users can exit the wallet management application.

-## How to Use

-### Java

-1. Make sure you have Java installed on your machine.
-2. Open a terminal and navigate to the directory containing the file.
-3. Compile the program using `javac Wallet.java Main.java`.
-4. Run the program using `java Main`.